 In early 2021 through a partnership between Black Sears and Pure Project (with three taprooms in San Diego County, one in Carlsbad and two in San Diego), a special ale was released called Tao.
 This sour ale is a beer-wine hybrid that was in part created using Cabernet Sauvignon and Cabernet Franc grapes from the 2019 harvest aged in oak from the Black Sears property.

 This product is packaged as a hybrid between wine and beer with a screw cap and a cork.
 It is dark pink in color and spritzy with a very large helping of rustic funk.
 Earthy and mushroomy with flavors of cranberry and sour cherry.
-This is certainly a unique offering.
+This is a unique offering for niche palates and those interested in trying something outside of the ‘norm’.

 —

-The best way to secure their wines is direct through their website; they maintain a mailing list and those on the mailing list receive the first offerings/releases.
+The best way to secure the Black Sears wines is direct through their website; they maintain a mailing list and those on the mailing list receive the first offerings/releases.
 They are also distributed in select locations throughout California, New York and Florida.
 Locally, sometimes one can find select bottlings at the Oakville Wine Merchant.
-For more information, visit: www.blacksears.com
+For more information, to purchase wines or to request a tasting, visit: www.blacksears.com

 These 5 gorgeous photos courtesy of Black Sears